MicrosoftDocs/azure-docs/articles/backup/backup-azure-vms-automation.md

 ## Next steps

-If you prefer to use PowerShell to engage with your Azure resources, see the PowerShell article, [Deploy and Manage Backup for Windows Server](backup-client-automation.md).
+If you prefer to use PowerShell to engage wi th your Azure resources, see the PowerShell article, [Deploy and Manage Backup for Windows Server](backup-client-automation.md).
 If you manage DPM backups, see the article, [Deploy and Manage Backup for DPM](backup-dpm-automation.md).
 Both of these articles have a version for Resource Manager deployments and Classic deployments.